Fairly Allocating (Contiguous) Dynamic Indivisible Items with Few Adjustments: Introduction

 \section{Introduction}

 Fair division is one of the most fundamental and well-studied topics in Computational Social Choice with much significance and several applications in many real-life scenarios \cite{DBLP:journals/jasss/Seidl18, DBLP:journals/sigecom/GoldmanP14}.
 Generally, there are some resources and our objective is to divide them among a group of competing agents in a fair manner.
+In our discussion, we assume that the items to be allocated are \textit{goods}, whose valuations are nonnegative.
 Arguably, the most compelling fairness notion is \textit{envy-freeness}, which is defined as each agent weakly preferring his own bundle to any other agent's bundle.

 However, in the indivisible regime, the existence of envy-free solutions is not guaranteed.
 For instance, if there are two agents but only one item, the agent who receives the item is certainly envied by the other one.
-One of the natural relaxations of envy-freeness is \textit{envy-freeness up to one item (EF1)} proposed by \cite{DBLP:conf/bqgt/Budish10}.
-In an EF1 allocation, any agent $i$ may envy another agent $j$, but the envy could be eliminated by removing one item from agent $j$'s bundle.
-EF1 allocations not only exist in any instance but also can be computed in polynomial time \cite{DBLP:conf/sigecom/LiptonMMS04}.
+One of the natural relaxations of envy-freeness is \textit{envy-freeness up to one item (EF1)} \cite{DBLP:conf/bqgt/Budish10}.
+In an EF1 allocation, every agent $i$ may envy another agent $j$, but the envy could be eliminated by removing one item from agent $j$'s bundle.
+EF1 allocations are always guaranteed to exist and can be computed in polynomial time even for general valuations \cite{DBLP:conf/sigecom/LiptonMMS04}.

 Imposing some constraints to the model will make the fairness objective less tractable.
-A series of works focus on the setting where the items lie on a line and each agent obtains a consecutive block of items.
-For monotone valuation functions, \cite{DBLP:journals/geb/BiloCFIMPVZ22} presents polynomial-time algorithms to compute contiguous EF1 allocations for any number of agents with identical valuations or at most three agents, and shows the existence of contiguous EF1 allocations for four agents.
-Not until recently, the existence of contiguous EF1 allocations for any number of agents is proved by \cite{igarashi2022cut}.
+A series of works focus on the setting where items lie on a line and each agent obtains a consecutive block of items.
+For monotone valuations, Bilò et al. \cite{DBLP:journals/geb/BiloCFIMPVZ22} present polynomial-time algorithms to compute contiguous EF1 allocations for any number of agents with identical valuations or at most three agents, and prove the existence of contiguous EF1 allocations for four agents.
+More recently, it is shown that contiguous EF1 allocations for any number of agents always exist \cite{igarashi2022cut}.